Hemmersbach Rhino Force: Operations

 All actions are performed in cooperation with South African and Zimbabwean law enforcement authorities, which have the legal powers to legitimize the conducted actions.
 They use surveillance technology such as seismic sensors, tracking sensors and infrared radars.
 Besides this, Rhino Force places value in reading and blurring tracks (combat tracking).
 In order to avoid poachers from entering reservation areas and killing animals, Rhino Force applies an “8 Step Operational Plan”, a crime prevention methodology to organize and steer Anti-Poaching activities.

 Cryovault

 In 2018, the company diversified their operations away from solely engaging in military-based approaches to conservation.
-It is a biobank, which is located in South Africa and preserve deeply frozen sperm, egg cells and other genetic material of African Rhinoceros.
+It is a biobank, which is located in South Africa and preserves deeply frozen sperm, egg cells and other genetic material of African Rhinoceros.
 These gametes are collected by veterinarians during various situations e.g. closely after a Rhinoceros death or following on a dehorning procedure.

 The project aims to enable future assisted reproduction of Rhinoceros by applying genetics collected and cryopreserved.
 Moreover, to establish a reference database for this species.
 Any material collected will be banked alongside animal biometrical, environment and location data, which provides crucial information for the studying of population dynamics.